THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 3. Depends on what numbers are examined

-H. Few Scholars are Optimistic
+H. Few Scholars are

-1. Environmental stresses are leading us to
+1. Environmental stresses are leading us to starvation

-I. "Demographic Transition" - Frank Notestein
+Transition” by Frank Notestein

 1. Three stages:

-(a) high birth and death rates
+(a) high birth and

-(b) low death rates and high birth rates
+(b) low death rates

-(c) low death rates and low birth rates
+(c) low death rates

-2. Industrial world has made transition from
+2. Industrial world have transitioned from second to

-second to third stage
+third stage

-3. LDCs remain in second stage
+3. LDCs remain at second stage

-4. Leaders of LDCs may not notice the "trap".
+4. Leaders of LDCs may not notice the “trap”

 5. DSP of LDCs contributes to trap